Differentially Private Graph Learning via Sensitivity-Bounded Personalized PageRank: Conclusion

 \section{Conclusion}

-In this work, we showed that it is possible to compute approximate PPR rankings with differential privacy.
+We showed that it is possible to approximate PPR with DP.
 We believe that the techniques developed for bounding the sensitivity of PPR can find applications in other areas of graph-learning.
 As a future work, we would like to extend the use of our DP PPR algorithm to more machine learning tasks.

-\paragraph{Societal impact and limitations} Our work focuses on developing DP algorithms for data analysis.
-If used correctly, DP provides strong protection, but has limitations (we refer to standard textbooks on the subject~\cite{dwork2014algorithmic}).
+\paragraph{Societal impact and limitations} Our work focuses on developing DP algorithms.
+DP provides strong protection, but has limitations \cite{dwork2014algorithmic}.
 Moreover, while privacy is a requirement of a responsible computational system, it is not the only one.
-We encourage reviewing holistically the safety of any application of our work.